 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, upon the expiration of the market standoff and lock-up agreements, the early release of these agreements or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
-After this offering, 35,087,395 shares of our common stock will be outstanding, or 35,687,395 shares if the underwriters exercise their option to purchase additional shares in full, based on our shares outstanding as of September 30, 2020.
-Upon completion of this offering, based on the number of shares outstanding on September 30, 2020, 15,321,545 shares of our common stock, or approximately 43.7% of our outstanding shares, will be restricted from sale through March 17, 2021 as a result of lock-up agreements entered into in connection with our initial public offering, subject to applicable securities law restrictions.
-An additional 4,824,674 shares of common stock, or 13.8% of our outstanding shares, will be restricted from sale through the date that is 90 days following the date of this prospectus as a result of lock-up agreements entered into by us and all of our directors and officers and certain other stockholders in connection with this offering, subject to applicable securities law restrictions.
-The representatives of the underwriters may, in their sole discretion, release all or some portion of the shares subject to lock-up agreements at any time and for any reason.
+After this offering, shares of our common stock will be outstanding, or shares if the underwriters' exercise their option to purchase additional shares in full, based on our shares outstanding as of September 30, 2020.
+Of these shares, the shares we are selling in this offering, shares if the underwriters exercise their option to purchase additional shares in full, may be resold in the public market or immediately.
+The remaining shares. or % of our outstanding shares after this offering, or % of our outstanding shares after this offering if the underwriters exercise their option to purchase additional shares in full, are currently prohibited or otherwise restricted under securities laws, market standoff agreements entered into by our stockholders with us or lock-up agreements entered into by our stockholders with the underwriters; however, subject to applicable securities law restrictions and excluding shares of restricted stock that will remain unvested. of these shares will be able to be sold in the public market beginning March 17, 2021 in connection with the expiration of the lock-up and market stand-off restrictions relating to our initial public offering.
+In addition, of these shares will be able to be sold in the public market beginning 90 days after the date of the final prospectus related to this offering in connection with the expiration of the lock-up restrictions applicable to our directors and executive officers.
+The representatives may, in their sole discretion, release all or some portion of the shares subject to lock-up agreements at any time and for any reason.
 Shares issued upon the exercise of stock options outstanding under our equity incentive plans or pursuant to future awards granted under those plans will become available-for-sale in the public market to the extent permitted by the provisions of applicable vesting schedules, any applicable market standoff and lock-up agreements, and Rule 144 and Rule 701 under the Securities Act of 1933, as amended, or the Securities Act.
 See the section of this prospectus titled "Shares Eligible for Future Sale" for additional information.